Last Updated on February 27, 2021 by Gemma Tyler

 While allergy season never ends for some of us, the spring is often a difficult time for even more people.
 Pollen is on the rise, and itchy eyes soon follow alongside that awful feeling of being constantly stuffed up.

 As if winter colds weren’t bad enough, right?
-Well, the good news is that a Shark vacuum cleaner could actually reduce your allergies; and there are six ways listed below.
+Well, the good news is that a vacuum cleaner could actually reduce your allergies.

 We even included some other anti-allergen advice for you to help you out as much as possible this allergy season.